-How do marketing managers gather internal ideas and requests?
+How managers gather internal marketing ideas & requests?

 Generating quality ideas and managing requests are essential components of your role as a marketing manager.
 And often, these requests and ideas will come from outside the marketing team.
 Maybe someone in sales needs an asset that helps communicate the value of a new product feature.
 Or someone in customer success has an idea for a new marketing method to embrace.